 It’s the perfect time of year to help your people continue on their paths to well-being.
 We partnered with Fitbit to share our summer tips to embrace engagement.
 You can incorporate active adventures and healthy food into everyone’s busy schedule.
-Make sure you and your team remember to wear your fitness trackers, like your Fitbit, to ensure you’re moving all summer long!
+Make sure you and your team remember to wear your fitness trackers to ensure you’re moving all summer long!

 10 tips to engage your employees this summer:

 1. Set the tone by authentically engaging in your well-being program — and encourage your team to do the same.
 It’s important for you to be a role model for well-being improvement.
 Take stress breaks, go on walking meetings and communicate your own well-being priorities to your team.
 Here’s how you can take 5000 steps before lunch!

 2. Implement a summer flex-time policy.
 It doesn’t have to be a company-wide initiative.
 As a manager, offer your team the option to leave early on Fridays to do something active for their physical well-being.
 Bonus points if they bring another teammate along or share what they’re doing.

 3. Try something new on the weekends.
 Summer is the best time to try a new outdoor activity — hiking, biking, swimming, surfing, kayaking, paddleboarding and so much more.
 Warm weather?
 No problem.
 Beat the heat with these tips for exercising outdoors.
 In team meetings, ask your employees to share their new experiences and how it made a difference in their life.